 Generally speaking, animal foster parents help shelters and rescues when they have reached full capacity, or when an animal requires a quiet place to recuperate from an illness or injury.
-Sometimes a foster parent will address mild behavioral issues that is preventing homeless pets from finding their forever home.
+Sometimes, a foster parent will address mild behavioral issues that prevent homeless pets from finding their forever home.
 For instance, a dog that pulls hard on a leash doesn’t always make the best first impression.
 A foster provider might commit to teaching the dog a nice Loose Leash Walk while fostering for six weeks.

 In a skilled foster home, a dog might learn how to greet people without jumping on them, learn not to mouth human hands, or master other manners skills which will help the dog leave a good impression with a potential adopter.
 A cat may be struggling with defecating outside the box due to stress in the shelter.
 In a foster home, the foster family will be able to report back that, once in a home, the problem goes away.
 If it doesn’t, they will work on the issue before placement into a forever home.

-Sometimes a nursing or pregnant mother requires a calm household to give birth and nurse their young until they are old enough to be adopted.
-Other times it is just a matter of helping those overlooked, middle aged dogs get out into the community frequently, to show off their wonderful temperaments.
+Finally, sometimes it is just a matter of helping those overlooked, middle aged dogs get out into the community frequently, to show off their wonderful temperaments.
 In my experience, getting a homeless pet into the community is one of the greatest ways to help them find a forever home.